Mortgage document collection and fact-finding can be one of the most tedious part of the loan application process.

 Type 3: Request For A Response From The Broker

-This allows the broker to keep track of all pending items in the one place, without having to reveal non-client facing items to the client.
+This allows the broker to keep track of all pending items in the one place, without exposing non-client facing information to the client.

-If document collection is a bottleneck for your firm, now may be a good time to put some of these best practices into action.
+If client information capture and document collection is a pain point for your firm, now may be a good time to put some of these best practices into action.

 If you’d like to discover how to solve these challenges and more, register for a free demo of BrokerEngine software (including FinanceVault) now.